ati-ozgur/CourseraDataScienceGetData/README.md

 The most important file is [run_analysis.R](run_analysis.R) file which contains all necessary code.
-Other important file is [cookbook.txt](cookbook.txt) file which explains features in dataset.
+Other important file is [codebook.txt](codebook.txt) file which explains features in dataset.
 Some of the code are extracted to other files for readibility purposes.

 - [downloadDataFile.R](downloadDataFile.R)